g-plane/malva/docs/src/config/hex-color-length.md

 Control the hex color values in short-hand form or long-hand form.

-Possible options:
+Possible values:

 - `null`: Hex color values will be kept as-is.
 - `"short"`: Hex color values will be converted to short-hand form.
 - `"long"`: Hex color values will be converted to long-hand form.

-Default option is `null`.
+Default value is `null`.

 ## Example for `null`